davR7/crud-frontend/README.md

 # crud-frontend

+crud-frontend is an application built with VueJS (single page application), which lists and manages people's contacts.
 To use the application it will be necessary to have a rest api, for this access the link: https://github.com/davR7/crud-backend

 ## Project setup